coopermaruyama/multistep.js/README.md

 Multistep.js
 ==========
-Multistep is a **simple** jQuery plugin which allows you to create **sliding multi-step forms with validation**.
+Multistep.js is a **simple** jQuery plugin which allows you to create **sliding multi-step forms with validation**.
 It's different from other validators because almost all the customization is done in html rather than by setting plugin options.
 It has cool features like a *progress bar*, *back button* to navigate steps, and *styling* that lets the user know whether their entry is valid while typing.

 Multistep automatically validates all input field types including checkboxes, radios, and drop-down lists.
 It validates string length, emails, phone numbers, and checked box count.
 It allows you to set a minimum/maximum length on any input field without using javascript.